-The following table sets forth certain information relating to our directors and executive officers as of March 31, 2015.
-The business address of each of our directors and executive officers is F9M, Building 5, Zone 4, Hanwei International Plaza, No. 186 South 4th Ring Road, Fengtai District, Beijing 100070, the People's Republic of China.
+The following table sets forth certain information relating to our directors and executive officers as of the date of this annual report.
+The business address of each of our directors and executive officers is F9M, Building 5, Zone 4, Hanwei International Plaza, No. 186 South 4th Ring Road, Fengtai District, Beijing 100160, the People's Republic of China.

 Name Age Position

-Vincent Tianquan Mo 50 Executive chairman of the board of directors, chief executive officer
+Vincent Tianquan Mo 51 Executive chairman of the board of directors, chief executive officer

-Quan Zhou 57 Director
+Quan Zhou 58 Director

-Shan Li 51 Independent director
+Shan Li 52 Independent director

-Qian Zhao 46 Independent director
+Qian Zhao 47 Independent director

-Sam Hanhui Sun 42 Independent director
+Sam Hanhui Sun 43 Independent director

-Sol Trujillo 63 Independent director
+Sol Trujillo 64 Independent director

-Thomas Nicholas Hall 47 Director

-Richard Jiangong Dai 41 Director
+Zhizhi Gong 36 Director

-Lanying Guan 47 Chief financial officer
+Kent Cangsang Huang 37 Chief financial officer

-Jian Liu 39 Chief operations officer
+Jian Liu 40 Chief operations officer

 Vincent Tianquan Mo is our founder and has served as our executive chairman of our board of directors since 1999 and as our chief executive officer since August 2014.
-Prior to founding our Company, Mr. Mo served as an executive vice president at Asia Development and Finance Corporation from 1996 to 1998 and a general manager for Asia at Teleres, a venture of Dow Jones & Co. and AEGON USA to provide online commercial real estate information services, from 1994 to 1996.
+Prior to founding our company, Mr. Mo served as an executive vice president at Asia Development and Finance Corporation from 1996 to 1998 and a general manager for Asia at Teleres, a venture of Dow Jones & Co. and AEGON USA to provide online commercial real estate information services, from 1994 to 1996.
 He currently serves as a director on the board of directors of Shun Cheong Holdings Limited, a Hong Kong-listed company, and is the secretary general of the China Real Estate Index System, a real estate research publication operated by us.
 Mr. Mo is also a director of Taoshi PE Fund Management Co.
 Mr. Mo holds a bachelor's degree in engineering from South China University of Technology, a master of science degree in business administration from Tsinghua University and a master of arts degree in economics from Indiana University.
-Mr. Mo is the uncle of Mr. Dai, who is a director of our Company and our former president and chief executive officer.
+Mr. Mo is the uncle of Mr. Dai, who is a director of our company (until February 2016 when he resigned) and our former president and chief executive officer.

-Quan Zhou has served as a director of our Company since 1999.
-Mr. Zhou has been the president of IDG Technology Venture Investment, Inc., or IDG Technology, over 15 years.
-He is currently a managing member of the general partner of IDG Technology Venture Investments, L.P. and its successor funds.
+Quan Zhou has served as a director of our company since 2000.
+Mr. Zhou has been a managing member of the general partner of IDG Technology Venture Investments, L.P. and its successor funds for over 15 years.
 Mr. Zhou is also serving as a director of the general partner of each of IDG-Accel China Growth Fund I, IDG-Accel China Capital Fund I and their respective successor funds.
-He currently serves on the boards of a number of private companies, including Superdata Technology (Asia) Limited, OriGene Technologies Inc., CosmoChina International Inc., Xunlei Limited, Yesky.com Inc., CreditEase Holdings (Cayman) Limited and MEMSIC Inc. Mr. Zhou holds a bachelor's degree in chemistry from the China Science and Technology University, a master's degree in chemical physics from the Chinese Academy of Sciences, and a Ph.D degree in fiber optics from Rutgers University.
+He is also currently acting as a director of the general partner of IDG China Venture Capital IV L.P. and IDG China Capital Fund III L.P.
+He currently serves on the boards of a number of private companies, including Superdata Technology (Asia) Limited, OriGene Technologies Inc., COFCO Womai Limited, Shanghai Hua Mei Medical Investment Management Limited, Circle Internet Financial Limited, Yirendai Ltd., a New York Stock Exchange-listed company, CosmoChina International Inc., Xunlei Limited, Yesky.com Inc., CreditEase Holdings (Cayman) Limited and MEMSIC Inc. He was the president of IDG Technology Venture Investment, Inc. from mid 1990s until 2012.
+Mr. Zhou holds a bachelor's degree in chemistry from the China Science and Technology University, a master's degree in chemical physics from the Chinese Academy of Sciences, and a Ph.D degree in fiber optics from Rutgers University.